Bloom Filters in Adversarial Environments: Adversarial Resilient Bloom Filters and One-Way Functions

-Consider the distribution $D_{\M_0}$, and notice that given access to $Q(\cdot)$ we can perform a single sample from $D_{\M_0}$.
+Consider the distribution $D_{\M_0}$, and notice that given access to $Q(\cdot)$ we can perform a single sample from $D_{\M_0}$: sample $k$ random elements and query $Q(\cdot)$ on these elements.
 Let $M_1$ be the random variable of the resulting representation after the sample.
 Now, we can sample from the distribution $D_{\M_1}$, and then $D_{\M_2}$ and so on.
-We describe a simplified version of the proof where we assume that $\M_0$ is known to the adversary.
-This version seems to captures the main ideas.
+We begin by describing a simplified version of the proof where we assume that $\M_0$ is known to the adversary.
+This version seems to capture the main ideas.
 Then, in \Cref{DynamicFullProof} we show how to eliminate this assumption and get a full proof.

 \paragraph{Attacking when $\M_0$ is known.} Suppose that after activating $D_{\M_0}$ for $r$ rounds we are given the initial state $\M_0$ (of course, in the actual execution $\M_0$ is secret and later we show how to overcome this assumption).
 Let $p_1, \ldots, p_r$ be the outputs of the rounds (that is, $p_i=(x_1 \till x_k,y_1 \till y_k)$).
 For a specific output $p_i$ we say that $x_j$ was labeled `1' if $y_j=1$.